Originally published: 09/07/2020 Update: 02/09/2020

 2. Prioritise equity, diversity and inclusion

 Enhancing student experiences means making improvements so every student can reap the benefits.
-A tailored level of support is needed as current experiences don't always guarantee marginalised, disabled, LGBTQ+ or students from disadvantaged backgrounds see their HE journey through to the end.
+A tailored level of support is needed as current data shows it's not always guaranteed that marginalised, disabled, LGBTQ+ or students from disadvantaged backgrounds see their HE journey through to the end.

 Students who identify as lesbian, gay, bisexual, transgender, queer/questioning or other identities often choose to study at a university which they perceive to offer a safe space.
-More must be done to provide that on campus.
+More must be done to make campuses safe for marginalised students.
 You can do this by offering easy-to-read and accessible policies, better representation in student unions and more conversations and learning about diverse change makers we have in the world today - you can do more to ensure the future of HE is an inclusive one.

-Racially diverse and inclusive environments need to be fostered to break down the barriers and improve the student experience.
+Racially diverse and inclusive environments need to be fostered to break down barriers to improving the student experience.
 Student services have such an important role to play in a student’s overall academic experience.
 The EHRC Report Universities Challenged found one in 20 students left their studies due to racial harassment, with inadequate support playing a large part.

 Ensuring a climate of inclusion requires a whole-institutional response and can kickstart the catalyst of change - for all.
 There’s no overnight solution but institutions should take steps to make sure everyone feels welcomed and accepted.